git-town/git-town/CONTRIBUTING.md

 implements #123
 ```

+If possible, use Git Town to merge (ship) a PR.
-When merging a PR, the message for the squashed commit should follow the
+The message for the squashed commit should follow the
 [formatting guidelines for commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 and
 [mention the closed issue](https://help.github.com/articles/closing-issues-via-commit-messages)